603dotnz/stem-player-emulator/README.md

 ## Tutorial

-If you prefer a video tutorial you can krystalgamer's [here](https://youtu.be/QzjBLssrB9I)
+If you prefer a video tutorial you can view krystalgamer's [here](https://youtu.be/QzjBLssrB9I)

 ## Installation (Chrome, Firefox, Safari, Edge, Opera)